 Hanks and Willis may both very well be miscast, but it’s hard to tell because their characters don’t really have that much that’s interesting stuff to do.
 Willis’s writer only becomes ascendant in the film’s second half, and even then he’s a pretty minor figure in the overall story until the last couple of scenes.
 Hanks tries to play the central rogue as a confused gentleman, which is clearly the wrong choice: Vanity of the Bonfires is just begging for him to ham it up as a scheming anti-hero.
 On the other hand, I can’t really blame him because “confused gentleman” is pretty much the role as written in the misguided script — again, it ends just when the story should be getting good.

 As turgid as the whole affair is, there are plenty of reminders of De Palma’s tremendous talent as a director.
 Some of these shots are visionary: In addition to the opening tour de force continuous shot, he uses all sorts of canted angles and deep focus shots, plus weird juxtapositions and busy backgrounds and color contrasts, to hint at the potential of all sorts of metaphoric visual content that the rest of the movie doesn’t back up.

 Despite everything I’ve written so far, it’s not a disaster of a movie.
 It would probably be more fun if it was.
 Even a little bit more unhinged energy would go a long way.
-Instead, it just kind of spins its wheels.
+Instead, it just kind of spins its wheels and wastes the potential of its talent and premise.
 Being a coherent snoozer might actually be the worst legacy of all.

 - Review Project: Tom Hanks Retrospective